Survey Arno’s life

 • without edge no flow

-• activities of Ina and Linky
+• activities of Ina, Wifi and Toby

 • can be found in the sequence of activities during the day